 15. Mount Mary Church

 Okay so I know that there has been plenty of temples on the list and so I reckon I am inclined to make you more religiously aware!
 The Mount Mary Church is a Roman Catholic Church but you will know that just by its appearance.
 An incredible ritual that takes place in the Church is one you won’t forget.
-People suffering from disease or illness will bring wax figures depicting their illnesses in hope that they will become healthy again!
-I should bring a wax figure of a broken heart and see if it gets mended!
+People suffering from disease or illness will bring wax figures depicting their illnesses in the hope that they will become healthy again!

 So along with the sightseeing tours, the cultural tours are a great way to really open your mind to another culture.
 On these tours you will attend temples, Mosques, Churches and Synagogues, taking in the diversity of India and the people of Mumbai.
 Many religions inhabit Mumbai and it is a great way to experience them.